 Let me clarify the confusion here.
 Until recently, the term WooCommerce payments has been used to refer to all payment service providers available for the WooCommerce platform.
-However, in May 2020, Automattic, the company behind WordPress and WooCommerce, launched their own payment gateway and named it WooCommerce Payments.
+However, in May 2020, Automattic, the company behind WordPress and WooCommerce, launched their own payment plugin and named it WooCommerce Payments.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional costs to you.

 So, in this article, I am ranting about WooCommerce Payments plugin, the real deal made by WooCommerce.

 But before we go any further, let’s take a step back.

 Probably you are entirely new in this eCommerce world, so let’s cover the basics.
 Otherwise, if you are experienced enough, you can skip this next section.

 What is WooCommerce?

 WooCommerce is a free, open-source eCommerce builder.
 According to available data from statista.com, at the moment, WooCommerce is the most popular eCommerce builder with almost 30% market share.